 5. Predictive Dialer

-This feature is useful especially for call centres dealing with outbound calls.
+This feature is useful especially for call centers dealing with outbound calls.
 Agents can call a predefined phone number list simultaneously.
 The numbers that answer are connected to the agent.

 This way the agent will not need to wait for every call to be answered, saving a lot of time.
 Also, this feature monitors the availability of operators and can route calls based on that.
 It ensures that calls are not connected when operators are not available.